frabbit/scuts-slides/slides/slide270.md

 ```

 The expressions of the two stored candidates are `Eq.EqInt.instance` and `Eq.EqString.instance`.
-Both are registered the type itself and for all implemented interfaces recursively.
+Both are registered for the type itself and for all implemented interfaces recursively.
 In case of `EqInt` it's `EqInt` and `Eq<Int>`, which means whenever the algorithm looks for one
 of those types in the global scope this candidate is selected and the corresponding expression is generated.